+Metalwork 11

-Metalwork 11 (Recommended Prerequisite: Metalwork 10)
+(Recommended Prerequisite: Metalwork 10)

 This course is designed to build on the knowledge gained at the junior level.
 The student will be exposed to a wider variety of skills, tools, operational safety and tool maintenance.
-Students will do research of materials and discover the aspects of design as it is used in practice.
+Students will do research on materials and discover the aspects of design, as it is used in practice.
 The knowledge gained will be applied in the design and manufacture of projects at a higher skill and maturity level.
-Accuracy and emphasis on detail is important in this course and will form a valuable part of the student's development.
+Accuracy and attention to detail is important in this course and will form a valuable part of the student's development.
 Students will also be exposed to career opportunities and areas of further studies will be investigated.

+Metalwork 12

-Metalwork 12 (Recommended Prerequisite: Metalwork 11)
+(Recommended Prerequisite: Metalwork 11)

-This course is designed to build on the knowledge gained at the Metalwork 11.
+This course is designed to build on the knowledge gained in Metalwork 11.
 The student will be exposed to a wider variety of skills, tools, operational safety and tool maintenance.
-Students will research and discover the aspects of design as it is used in the technical field.
-The knowledge gained will be applied in the design and manufacture of projects at a higher skill and maturity level using oxy-acetylene cutting and fusion welding, GMAW welding and arc welding.
-Students will be exposed to design accuracy and emphasis on detail is important in this course and will form a valuable part of the student's development.
+Students will research and discover the aspects of design, as it is used in the technical field.
+The knowledge gained will be applied in the design and manufacture of projects at a higher skill and maturity level.
+Oxy-acetylene cutting and fusion welding, GMAW welding and arc welding will be used.
+Design accuracy and an emphasis on detail is important in this course and will form a valuable part of the student's development.
 A bigger focus on machining takes place at this level.
 Students will also be exposed to career opportunities and areas of further studies will be investigated.